Abu Musab al-Zarqawi: Attacks inside Iraq

-United States officials implicated Zarqawi in over 700 killings in Iraq during the invasion, mostly from bombings.
+U.S. officials implicated al-Zarqawi in over 700 killings in Iraq during the invasion, mostly from bombings.
 Since March 2004, that number rose into the thousands.
-According to the United States State Department, Zarqawi was responsible for the Canal Hotel bombing of the United Nations Headquarters in Iraq on August 19, 2003.
-This attack killed twenty-two people, including the United Nations secretary general's special Iraqi envoy Sergio Vieira de Mello.
-Zarqawi's biggest alleged atrocities in Iraq included the attacks on the Shia shrines in Karbala and Baghdad in March 2004, which killed over 180 people, and the car bomb attacks in Najaf and Karbala in December 2004, which claimed over 60 lives.

-Zarqawi is believed by the former Coalition Provisional Authority in Iraq to have written an intercepted letter to the al-Qaeda leadership in February 2004 on the progress of the "Iraqi jihad".
+According to the United States State Department, al-Zarqawi was responsible for the Canal Hotel bombing of the United Nations Headquarters in Iraq on August 19, 2003.
+This attack killed twenty-two people, including the UN Secretary General's special Iraqi envoy Sergio Vieira de Mello.
+Al-Zarqawi's biggest alleged atrocities in Iraq included the attacks on the Shia shrines in Karbala and Baghdad in March 2004, which killed over 180 people, and the car bomb attacks in Najaf and Karbala in December 2004, which claimed over 60 lives.
+Al-Zarqawi is believed by the former Coalition Provisional Authority in Iraq to have written an intercepted letter to the al-Qaeda leadership in February 2004 on the progress of the "Iraqi jihad".
 However, al-Qaeda denied they had written the letter.
-The U.S. military believes Zarqawi organized the February 2006 attack on the Al Askari Mosque in Samarra, in an attempt to trigger sectarian violence between Sunnis and Shi'ites in Iraq.
+The U.S. military believes al-Zarqawi organized the February 2006 attack on the Al Askari Mosque in Samarra, in an attempt to trigger sectarian violence between Sunnis and Shias in Iraq.

-In a January 2005 internet recording, Zarqawi condemned democracy as "the big American lie" and said participants in Iraq's January 30 election were enemies of Islam, in turn, he called for a boycott of the elections and was violent towards those who didn't support or participate in the boycott.
-Zarqawi stated "We have declared a bitter war against democracy and all those who seek to enact it...
+In a January 2005 internet recording, al-Zarqawi condemned democracy as "the big American lie" and said participants in Iraq's January 30 election were enemies of Islam, in turn, he called for a boycott of the elections and was violent towards those who didn't support or participate in the boycott. al-Zarqawi stated "We have declared a bitter war against democracy and all those who seek to enact it...
 Democracy is also based on the right to choose your religion [and that is] against the rule of Allah."